biolink/kgx/docs/command_line_doc.md

 ```
 make run_examples
 ```

+### Summary
+The `node-summary` and `edge-summary` commands takes the address, username, and password of a Neo4j instance, and returns a summary of the data.

 ### Neo4j Upload
 The `neo4j-upload` command takes any number of input files, builds a [networkx](https://networkx.github.io/) graph from them, and uploads that graph to a [neo4j](https://neo4j.com/) database.
 To do this it of course needs the database address, username, and password.
 This will only work through [bolt](https://neo4j.com/docs/operations-manual/current/configuration/connectors/).
 By default you can access a local neo4j instance at the address `bolt://localhost:7687`.